-Section 38.
-EXPERT ACCOUNTANT: The City shall employ a certified public accountant annually to investigate the accounts and transactions of all city officers and employees having the collection, custody or disbursement, of public money or property, or the power to approve, allow or audit demands on the city treasury.
+Section 26.
+EXPERT ACCOUNTANT: The City shall employ a certified public accountant annually to investigate the accounts and transactions of all City officers and employees having the collection, custody or disbursement of public money or property, or the power to approve, allow or audit demands on the City treasury.
+As part of the annual audit, the money and securities in the City treasury shall be verified.
+(Amended 1971)

-Section 39.
-RESIDENTIAL QUALIFICATION: All members of City Board, commissions, Council appointees, and department heads, must be residents, or become residents, of the City of Monterey, within three months after such appointment.
-(As amended 1953)
+Section 27.
+RESIDENTIAL QUALIFICATION: All members of City boards, commissions, Council appointees and chief appointive officers shall be residents, or become residents, of the City of Monterey within three months after such appointment.
+(Amended 1971) Section 28.

-Section 40.
 ILLEGAL CONTRACTS: The prohibition of certain financial interest of specified officers and employees shall be governed by the provisions of the general laws of the State of California.
 (Amended 1965)

-Section 41.
-CONTRACT WORK: In the erection, improvement and repair of all public works and in furnishing supplies, labor or materials for the same, or for other use or purpose, when the expenditure required for the same shall exceed the sum of two thousand and five hundred dollars (\$2,500.00), the same shall be awarded by contract, and shall be let, by the Council to the lowest, responsible bidder, after notice by publication in the official newspaper, and security for due execution and performance of any such contract may be required of the bidder and successful contractor, respectively.
+Section 29.
+CONTRACT WORK: In the erection, improvement and repairs of all public works and in furnishing supplies, labor or materials for the same, or for other use or purpose, when the expenditure required for the same shall exceed the sum of five thousand dollars (\$5,000.00), the same shall be awarded by contract and shall be let by the Council to the lowest responsible bidder after notice by publication in the official newspaper.
+Security for due execution and performance of any such contract may be required of the bidder and successful contractor respectively.
 The detailed procedure for carrying out the provisions of this section shall be prescribed by ordinance.

-Provided, that the Council may reject any and all bids presented, and may in its discretion, re-advertise for other bids.
+Provided, that the Council may reject any and all bids presented and may, in its discretion, readvertise for other bids.

-Provided, further, that after rejecting bids, the Council may determine and declare by a four-fifths vote of all of its members that the work in question may be more economically or satisfactorily performed by day labor, or the materials or labor purchased at a lower price in the open market, and after the adoption of a resolution to this effect, it may proceed to have the same done in the manner stated without further observance of the foregoing provisions of this section; and the Council may by resolution, passed by a vote of four-fifths of all members, determine and declare that the public interest or necessity demands the immediate expenditure of public money to safeguard life, health, or property, and thereupon they may proceed, without advertising for bids, or receiving the same, to expend or enter into a contract involving the expenditure of any sum required in such emergency, on hand in the city treasury and available for such purpose; and
+Provided further, that after rejecting bids, the Council may determine and declare by a four-fifths vote of all of its members that the work in question may be more economically or satisfactorily performed by day labor, or the materials or labor may be purchased at a lower price in the open market, and after the adoption of a resolution to this effect, it may proceed to have the same done in the manner stated without further observance of the foregoing provisions of this section.

+Provided further, that in case of a great public calamity such as an extraordinary fire, flood, storm, epidemic or other disaster, the Council may, by resolution passed by a vote of four-fifths of all members, determine and declare that the public interest or necessity demands the immediate expenditure of public money to safeguard life, health or property and thereupon it may proceed without advertising for bids or receiving the same to expend or enter into a contract involving the expenditure of any sum required in such emergency on hand in the City treasury and available for such purpose.